Young X-Men: Membership changes

-After the adventure where Wolf Cub died, Cyclops asked Sunspot and Danielle Moonstar to teach the Young X-Men, they both accepted.
-Blindfold decided to leave the team, since she is no great contribution on the field of battle.
-Meanwhile Moonstar asked Anole, also a former member of New X-Men, to join the new team.
+Following Wolf Cub's death, Cyclops asks Sunspot and Danielle Moonstar to teach the Young X-Men, and they both accept.
+Blindfold decides to leave the team, since she is no great contribution in battle.
+Moonstar asks Anole, a former member of the New X-Men, to join the new team.

 Ink finds out he is not a mutant at all.
 The artist who made his tattoos is revealed to be a mutant and the one who gave Ink his powers.
 Ink decides, since he is not a mutant, there is no place for him with the Young X-Men and leaves.

-The new character, an African-American girl, reveals herself at the end of Young X-Men #8, however her codename is spelled "Cipher," rather than "Cypher" (as it is spelled in earlier mentions).
-She had come to warn Ink that his teammates were in trouble and he is needed to come with her to save them.
-Although Ink is very skeptical about this young girl's motivations or intentions, she is shown wearing the standard uniform of the Young X-Men, and has a jet from the X-Men's headquarters to transport him to his team as well, to show that her information is legitimate, even though she refuses to give any more information, about herself or the team, other than that.
-However, she also gives into his demand to take him to his tattooist to give him some new abilities, even though she voices that she feels he is wasting his time while his friends are "dead or dying."
+Cipher previously warned Ink that his teammates were in trouble and he is needed to come with her to save them.
+Although Ink is very skeptical about Cipher's motivations or intentions, he goes along with Cipher as she appears to be affiliated with the X-Men.
+Cipher gives into Ink's demand to take him to his tattooist to give him some new abilities, even though she voices that she feels he is wasting his time while his friends are "dead or dying."
 She is still able to get him to the battle with the Y-Men in time, though, where Ink is able to turn the tide and save his teammates.
-Later that evening, Ink begins to ask Graymalkin about his connection to Cipher and just who she is, while Cipher, in a transparent form, spies on the two from the ceiling above.
+Later that evening, Ink begins to ask Graymalkin about his connection to Cipher and just who she is, as Cipher spies on them.